-The Emu Fault is a major regional structure, and key mineralisation control, at the Penny's Find Project.
+The Emu Fault is a major regional structure, and key mineralisation control, at the Pennys Find Project.
 This is a major regional shear zone that extends approximately 200km northwards to the Leonora region, where it merges with the Keith-Kilkenny Fault.
 The Emu Fault has a generally north-south trend and underlies the eastern part of the projected area.
-The Penny's Dam Conglomerate does not occur west of the Emu Fault.
+The Pennys Dam Conglomerate does not occur west of the Emu Fault.

-Gold mineralisation in the Penny's Find Project is associated with shear zones interpreted as splays off the Emu Fault.
-Primary mineralisation is contained within a shear zone informally referred to as the Penny's Find Shear Zone.
+Gold mineralisation in the Pennys Find Project is associated with shear zones interpreted as splays off the Emu Fault.
+Primary mineralisation is contained within a shear zone informally referred to as the Pennys Find Shear Zone.
 The best mineralisation occurs in a 230m section of the shear zone that trends north-northwest, dips toward the east and is close to the contact between volcanic rocks (hanging wall) and shale (footwall).
 The mineralised zone has an average thickness of 9m and contains a number of mineralised quartz veins varying from 30cm to 11m in thickness.

 Interpretations of domain continuity were initially undertaken in Leapfrog3DTM software, with mineralisation intercepts correlating to individual domains manually selected prior to creation of a vein model.
-Interpretation was a collaborative process with HRZ geologists to ensure modelling appropriately represented site-based observations and the current understanding of geology and mineralisation controls.
+Interpretation was undertaken by HRZ incorporating site-based observations and the current understanding of geology and mineralisation controls.